-When we were formed
+The way we were

 In 1902 Canon Garland, then aged 38, was installed as Rector of South Brisbane Parish in the Church of England’s (now Anglican) Diocese of Brisbane.

-In 1915 Canon Garland re-activated his military chaplaincy commission and assumed the honorary rank of chaplain Lieutenant-Colonel in the First AIF, agitating for the role of senior organising chaplain at Brisbane’s sprawling Enoggera Army Base, the training camps of the 1st Military District and its numerous Queensland-raised battalions.
+In 1915 Padre Garland re-activated his military chaplaincy commission and assumed the honorary rank of chaplain Lieutenant-Colonel in the First AIF, agitating for the role of senior organising chaplain at Brisbane’s sprawling Enoggera Army Base, the training camps of the 1st Military District and its numerous Queensland-raised battalions.

-Padre Garland in 1917 was moved to follow Reverend Woods to the Holy Lands, bringing with him a handsome purse of funds raised via the annual Lavender Day Appeal to further the work of chaplaincy among the men and women of the First AIF, targeting the establishment of hostels and respite services.
+Padre Garland in 1917 followed Padre Woods to the Holy Lands, bringing with him a handsome purse of funds raised via the annual Lavender Day Appeal to further the work of chaplaincy among the men and women of the First AIF, targeting the establishment of hostels and respite services.

 During this time Canon Garland was bedding down and tirelessly advocating for the format and substance of solemn, non-sectarian and civilian-run ANZAC Day observances for every 25th day of April.